SSWConsulting/SSW.Rules.Content/rules/manage-report-exploratory-testing/rule.md

 ::: greybox
 Explore the payment flow with different sequences of events to discover problems with transactions

-Explore the chat state model with a randon walk of events and transitions to discover surprises
+Explore the chat state model with a random walk of events and transitions to discover surprises

 Explore the new security system with existing system capabilities to discover possible privilege escalation risks
 :::